batocera-linux/batocera.linux/batocera-Changelog.md

 - Enable performance governor by default on Raspberry_Pi_Zero_2_W_Rev_1_0
 - Game assets for cdogs and superbroswar migrated to content downloader
 - Improved workaround for mounting NTFS volumes
+- Batocera will now automatically choose the discrete GPU (in a multi-GPU system) for Vulkan
 ### Updated
 - Retroarch to 1.16.0.3
 - GroovyMAME 0.261 - Switchres 2.002z